jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 The comfort you cling to will ruin you and make your life more uncomfortable than failure ever could.

+***Want to learn more about what's making you unhappy and get hands-on, unique, mind-body solutions to work through it?
+Check out the Unshackled Retreat, hosted by the Freedom Specialists.
+This is an intense in-person event that teaches you how to release trauma stored in the mind, body, emotions, and energy.
+I highly recommend you take a look at this if therapy and other measures haven't worked for you.—&gt;[The Freedom Specialists](https://rebrand.ly/1t6oeqm){: target="_blank" rel="noopener noreferrer"}***

 ## 2) You worry about what you can't control

 Life is like poker.